These states could decide the U.S. presidential election

 Other key races: Competitive U.S. Senate contest

 Vote counting: Michigan has no-excuse absentee voting.
-Though there are ongoing legal challenges to change the rules, currently ballots must arrive at clerks’ offices by the close of polls on Election Day.
-Some densely populated jurisdictions in the state can open and sort absentee ballots beginning on Nov.
-2, but the vast majority will not.
-Clerks can begin scanning and counting absentee ballots at 7 a.m. on Nov.
-3.
+Ballots must arrive at clerks’ offices by the close of polls on Election Day.
+Some densely populated jurisdictions in the state, such as Detroit, began sorting absentee ballots on Monday, but the vast majority did not.
+Clerks can begin scanning and counting absentee ballots at 7 a.m. on Tuesday.

 PENNSYLVANIA